21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 Xtampak entrance fees

-Mexican nationals and foreign residents of Mexico get free admittance on Sundays.
+Mexican nationals and foreign residents of Mexico get free admission on Sundays.

 Xtampak opening hours

-I am sure you know the famous Panama hats, right? the one that is not made in Panaman but in Ecuador!
-I bed you didn’t know!
-Well there is also the Mexican version of it and it’s called jipi japa And the true original one is made in a small town of Santa Cruz in Campeche.
+I am sure you’re familiar with the famous Panama hats, right?
+The one that is not made in Panama but in Ecuador!
+I bet you didn’t know!
+There is also a Mexican version of it, called jipi japa, and the true original is made in the small town of Santa Cruz in Campeche.

-The art of making straw hats by hand has been transferred from generation to generation and they are still doing it the old way sitting in low chairs in caves.
-If you get there in the moring you may have the chance to see how they do it.
+The art of making straw hats by hand has been passed down through generations, and they continue to do it the old way, sitting in low chairs in caves.
+If you get there in the morning, you may have the chance to see how they do it.

-It’s on your way to Isla Arena so you can combine the two sites in one day.
+It’s on your way to Isla Arena, so you can visit both sites in one day.

 How to get to Campeche